Herbal Approaches To Modulating iNOS, IL-6, TNFA, COX-2, and IL-10

 Apples

-There are surprisingly quite a few herbs and spices that raise TNFA - especially pomegranate, so be careful in your selection of “healthy” foods![1]
+There are surprisingly quite a few herbs, spices, and other foods that raise TNFA (especially pomegranate), so be careful in your selection of “healthy” foods![1]

 Apple